Beta

 How is Data Calculated?

-When people take the NVI survey, their address provides a specific point in the city and with our handy geographic database, we’re able to identify what Neighborhood Zone they live in.
-We take all the data in that zone and aggregate it to calculate the Neighborhood Zone’s average response.
-Aggregating data means that we take all of the individual data from people living in the neighborhood zone and group it together to get a better understanding of that specific area.
-How we group it together depends on the data, sometimes we show a range of responses, other times we use an average or median response.
+When people take the NVI survey, their address provides a specific point in the city and with our handy geographic database, we’re able to identify which NVI Neighborhood Zone they live in.
+The same approach is used for other address-level data in the NVI.
+We take all the responses in that zone and aggregate them, meaning that we take all of the individual data from people living in the neighborhood zone and group it together to get a better understanding of that specific area.
+How we group it together depends on the data: sometimes we show a range of responses, other times we use an average or median response.

-For some other data points, we use other data sources like the American Community Survey.
-This data is only reported at the aggregated geographies so we have to approximate which geography belongs to which neighborhood zone.
-For NVI, we chose to use Census tracts, which are basically small building blocks within the Census Bureau's geographic areas.
-We use census tracts because they have more reliable estimates compared to some of the smaller geographies, like block groups.
-If you’re curious about what a census tract is, you can explore more about census geographies on State of the Child.
+For some NVI data points, we use American Community Survey (ACS) data.
+This data is not available by address for privacy reasons, so we can’t assign each response to a neighborhood zone like we do with the NVI survey data.
+Instead, we have to approximate which ACS geography belongs to which neighborhood zone.
+For NVI, we chose to use census tracts because they have more reliable estimates compared to even smaller geographies.
+(If you’re curious about what a census tract is, you can explore more about census geographies on State of the Child).
+Census tract boundaries don’t always align exactly to council district or neighborhood zone boundaries, but we’ve done our best to assign tracts to zones as accurately as possible.

-As one of the benefits to CDOs promoting the survey to their residents, we offer a special datacut of NVI data that matches the CDO’s boundaries.
-Since the NVI data is collected at the point level, the CDO boundaries are able to be replicated exactly.
-However, for the census tract data, we use the tracts that align most closely to the CDO’s boundaries.
-Sometimes this means the data represents a slightly smaller or larger area than the CDO.
+We recognize that neither council districts, nor neighborhood zones, nor census tracts really represent the boundaries that most community development organizations (CDOs) work to serve.
+As one of the benefits to CDOs promoting the survey to their residents, we offer a special cut of NVI data that matches the CDO’s boundaries.
+Since the NVI data is collected at the address level, the CDO boundaries are able to be replicated exactly.
+However, for ACS data, we use the census tracts that align most closely to the CDO’s boundaries.
+Sometimes this means the data represents a slightly smaller or larger area than the CDO’s service area.
 This is a limitation of the data we’re working with and we will do our best to help you understand the geographic scope of a dataset with a map highlighting the data boundaries.

 Wrapping It Up

-And that’s how and why we created Neighborhood Zones.
-By breaking Detroit into smaller, manageable areas, we can report more accurate data that respects the unique character of each neighborhood.
+And that’s how and why we created NVI Neighborhood Zones.
+By breaking Detroit into smaller areas that are still manageable from a surveying perspective, we can report more accurate data that respects the unique character of each neighborhood.
 These zones help us use NVI data to understand more about different areas of Detroit without losing the big picture.